-NTI encourages future students to visit the campus and get a first-person view of where they’ll be learning.
+Visit your local NTI campus and get a first-person view of where you’ll be learning.
 During the visit, you can sit in on classes (subject to availability).
 Appointments are necessary.

-Apply yourself, or sit down with an Admissions Representative and they’ll guide you through the process.
+An Admissions Representative will guide you through the enrollment process.
 They’ll answer all your questions and make sure you understand what you’re signing up for.

-Classes and programs fill up fast, so make sure to apply once you are ready to secure your seat.
+Classes and programs fill up fast, so make sure to schedule your interview once you are ready to secure your seat.

 Step 3: Financial Aid and program payment

-Sit down with a Financial Aid representative who will lay out all of your payment options.
+During your admissions interview, a Financial Aid representative will lay out all of your payment options.
 You’ll learn about FAFSA, student loans, and the GI Bill® (for those who qualify).

 FAFSA School Code: 041851